The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_3.md

 ### Institution List Schema

 This table is a list of each unique Institution where metrics are linked too.
-It is primarily used for drop-down fields, or where a list of all the books independent of metrics is desired.
+It is primarily used for drop-down fields, or where a list of all the institutions independent of metrics is desired.

 [Link to Query](https://github.com/The-Academic-Observatory/oaebu-workflows/blob/develop/oaebu_workflows/database/sql/export_book_metrics_institution.sql.jinja2)